jeroenbouwman/CASCADe/docs/source/howto.rst

 path.
 If the path is the standard initialization path or that specified by the `CASCADE_INITIALIZATION_FILE_PATH` environment variable, the path keyword can be omitted.
 Also note that a relative path can be specified.
-In this case the path will be relative to the the standard initialization path or that specified by the `CASCADE_INITIALIZATION_FILE_PATH` environment vairbale.
+In this case the path will be relative to the the standard initialization path or that specified by the `CASCADE_INITIALIZATION_FILE_PATH` environment variable.
 The loaded paramters can be found under `tso.cascade_parameters`

-In case the user whiches to re-initialize the TSO object, it is highly adviced to first reset the object with the following command:
+In case the user whiches to re-initialize the TSO object, it is highly advised to first reset the object with the following command:

 .. code-block:: python

    tso.execute("reset")

-After which all previously defined controll and data parameters will be reset and a cleaned re-initialization can be made.
+After which all previously defined control and data parameters will be reset and a cleaned re-initialization can be made.

 After initialization of the TSO object we can load the observational dataset by executing the